PerfectXL/PerfectXL-Rubberduck/README.md

 PerfectXL-Rubberduck
 ====================

 PerfectXL VbaCodeAnalyzer uses code of Rubberduck.
-[Rubberduck](http://rubberduckvba.com/) is an open-source project that analyzes and inspects [VBA](https://en.wikipedia.org/wiki/Visual_Basic_for_Applications) code.
+[Rubberduck](http://rubberduckvba.com/) is an open-source project that parses and inspects [VBA](https://en.wikipedia.org/wiki/Visual_Basic_for_Applications) code.
 It is licensed under the GPLv3 license and the source code is available at [https://github.com/rubberduck-vba/Rubberduck](https://github.com/rubberduck-vba/Rubberduck).

 Similarly, PerfectXL VbaCodeAnalyzer is open source, with its source code publicly available at [https://github.com/PerfectXL/PerfectXL-Rubberduck](https://github.com/PerfectXL/PerfectXL-Rubberduck).